imperfectproduce/retryable/README.md

 [(error: any, attempt: number) => boolean];
 ```

-Function or array of functions providing different scenarios to retry on.
+Function or array of functions describing different scenarios to retry on.
-If provided, they are invoked whether or not the original function resolves
+If provided, function(s) are invoked every time, whether or not the original function resolves
 successfully.
 This is because some APIs (eg Fetch API) may not throw an error
 or return a rejected promise in scenarios considered an error.
 If an array of
 functions is provided, only one case has to return `true` to retry.